Search the site:

 4. Customer Lifetime Value

 An important metric to follow here would be the annual contract value (ACL).
-It represents the revenue generated from each customer contract on a yearly basis.
+It represents the revenue generated from each customer contract on an annual basis.

 5. Sales Rates